maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

     fpprec:20,          /* Work with 20 digits. */
     fpprintprec:12,     /* Print only 12 digits. */

+## Changing the decimal separator, e.g. using a comma for separating decimals ##

+STACK now supports a mechanism for changing the decimal separator and using a comma for separating decimals.
+Using the following will print floating point numbers with a comma instead of the decimal point.

+    stackfltfmt:"comma";

 ## Notes about numerical rounding ##

 There are two ways to round numbers ending in a digit \(5\).